Hayao Tada: Second Sino-Japanese War

 Tada returned to the Beijing Military Academy from March 1931, and was assigned to the Kwantung Army from April 1932, serving a senior military advisor to Manchukuo.
 He was promoted to major general in August.
-It has been alleged that Princess Aisin Gioro Xianyu (Yoshiko Kawashima) was his mistress.
+It has been alleged that Aisin Gioro Xianyu (Yoshiko Kawashima) was his mistress.
 From August 1934, he was made commander of the IJA 4th Field Artillery Brigade and in August 1935 became commander in chief of the China Garrison Army.
 Tada was instrumental in establishing the East Hebei Autonomous Government later that year.

 Tada was promoted to lieutenant general in April 1936 and assumed command of the IJA 11th Division in May 1936.
 With the outbreak of the Second Sino-Japanese War, he was recalled to Japan in August 1937 to become Vice Chief of the Imperial Japanese Army General Staff.
 He concurrently held the post of Commandant of the Army Staff College.

 After the Marco Polo Bridge Incident, Tada attempted to contact Kuomintang leader Chiang Kai-shek to defuse tensions between Japan and China in an effort at mediation sponsored by the German Ambassador to China, Oskar Trautmann.
 Tada argued that both countries faced the same external threat from the Soviet Union and internal threat from communism, and should not waste precious resources fighting one another; however, Tada's efforts were overruled by Prime Minister Fumimaro Konoe, Army Minister Hajime Sugiyama, Navy Minister Mitsumasa Yonai and Foreign Minister Kōki Hirota, all of whom berated Tada for attempting to effect private diplomacy.

 Tada returned to China in December 1938 as commander of the IJA Third Army and in September 1939, he was promoted to commander of the North China Area Army.
 He was awarded the German Grand Cross of Order of the German Eagle in January 1940, and the Japanese Order of the Golden Kite, 2nd class in July 1941, and was promoted to full general.
 He retired from active military service two months later and moved to Tateyama, Chiba for the remainder of the war.